Roopa Rao: Career

 The Other Love Story, a love story between two young girls, came on air on 27 August 2016.
 The first season consists 12 episodes.
 Set in the late 1990s/early 2000s of Bangalore, The Other Love Story, starring Spoorthi Gumaste and Shweta Gupta, explored the journey of two young women in love.

 Rao has won "Best Director" award at NYC Web Fest 2016 and "Best Story" award at TO Web Fest 2017.
 The Other Love Story has a total of 3 wins and 7 nominations from various National and International Film Festivals.

 After The Other Love Story, in 2017 Rao wrote and directed BFF (Breath Friend Forever), a short film where a 7-year-old, after learning about trees in class, tries to understand the importance of trees.
 The film was an official selection in Toronto International Film Festival (TIFF) and got screened at Ireland National Film Body in Kids Section.

-In 2018, Astu Studios released a travel short film Love Leh’tter starring Roopa Rao, written and directed by Surya Vasishta.
+In 2018, Astu Studios released a travel short film Love Leh'tter starring Rao, written and directed by Surya Vasishta.
 Rao co-founded an independent production house, Ameyukti Studios, with a friend in 2018.

 In 2019, Rao's first feature film, Gantumoote was up for a world premiere at New York Indian Film Festival (NYIFF) where it won the "Best Screenplay" award.
 An intense coming of age, high school drama set in Bangalore in the 1990s, it's a relatable story of a sixteen-year-old girl and her subtle journey from the life that she thinks exists just like in the movies to the actual life that unravels before her.

-Currently, she is working on producing her next venture while also writing a feature film inspired from a real life incident.
+In 2024 July 26, Kenda (Ember) the Kannada Feature film was released, a film directed by her long-time associate Sahadev Kelvadi.
+They produced the movie together under the banner of Ameyukti Studios.
+The movie was written and directed by Kelvadi, and it is Rao's third project as producer under Ameyukti Studios.

+In 2025, Rao's featurette film Asmin is planned for release on her YouTube Channel in the last week of January.
+The film won awards at the Indo French International Festival.